21 at 33: Promotion and aftermath

 To promote the album, Elton embarked on his 1980 World Tour, starting with a 44-show US leg, his first large-venue tour in four years.
 Olsson and Murray rejoined John's touring band at this time, which also contained James Newton Howard on keyboards and Zito and Tim Renwick on guitar.
 Tzuke joined as the opening act, for what would be her first-ever American tour.
 For much of the tour, 21 at 33 would be represented in setlists by "Little Jeannie", "Sartorial Eloquence", and "White Lady White Powder".
 Parkinson notes that John's costumes of the time took inspiration from the Village People, with his outfits including a "sequinned cowboy", "musical chauffeur" and, in a publicity photo, a "butch New York cop."
 Famously, John dressed in a Donald Duck costume for the encore of a free concert in Central Park on 13 September 1980.

 Material recorded during the 21 at 33 sessions would appear on John's next album, The Fox (1981).
 After recording for the album completed, John collaborated with French singer France Gall in what Rosenthal describes as "practically an extension of the 21 at 33 sessions" due to John and Franks producing and the lineup of musicians.
 These sessions produced two songs, "Les Aveux" and "Donner Pour Donner".
 The tracks were released as a single in February 1981, which topped the French charts and sold over 600,000 copies.
 In a 1984 interview, John spoke fondly of 21 at 33, stating: "I think it's one of my best albums.
 It has a lot of really good songs on it."
+In the fall of 1980, Brenda Lee released a cover of "Take Me Back" on an album of the same name.